 7.2.Z Topics for further consideration for KI#Z

 Editor's note: This clause will include the topics for further consideration as work progresses for the specific KI#Z. Eventually this clause should only contain topics for further consideration that did not result in agreements (i.e. in agreed principle(s) in a clause 7.1.Z) and can either be then marked as not pursued or postponed to a future Release.

+Editor's note: The parameters send to sensing entity (i.e. gNB) needs co-ordination with RAN3.